revbayes/revbayes.github.io/tutorials/geosse2/index.md

 loadPlugin("TensorPhylo", "~/tensorphylo/build/installer/lib")
 ```

-Note that if you're using the PhyloDocker image, then the Tensorphylo plugin is installed in the `/` (root) directory:
+Note that if you're using the PhyloDocker image, then the Tensorphylo plugin is installed in `/.plugins`, where RevBayes is able to find it without including a filepath:

 ```
-loadPlugin("TensorPhylo", "/tensorphylo/build/installer/lib")
+loadPlugin("TensorPhylo")
 ```

 We also want to tell RevBayes where to find our data (and where to save our output later).
 If you have set up your tutorial directory in a different way than suggested, you will need to modify the filepaths.

 ```
 # FILESYSTEM
-analysis    = "geosse"
 fp          = "./"
-dat_fp      = fp + "data/kadua/"
+dat_fp      = fp + "data/"
 out_fp      = fp + "output/"
 bg_fn       = dat_fp + "kadua_range.n2.nex"
 phy_fn      = dat_fp + "kadua.tre"
-out_fn      = out_fp + analysis
 ```

 {% subsection Data %}